-Due to extensive ecological damage of the preserve due to overuse and misuse of the property by the public, and safety concerns such as traffic violations along county roads, we are closing Fall Creek Gorge Nature Preserve to the public until further notice.
+Due to extensive ecological damage of the preserve due to overuse and misuse of the property by the public, and safety concerns such as traffic violations along county roads, Fall Creek Gorge Nature Preserve is closed to the public until further notice.

 Uniqueness of Fall Creek Gorge